Artificial intelligence (AI) transparency statement

 We recognise the benefits arising from safe and responsible use of AI systems.
 We are developing suitable governance and oversight to support future AI use and ensure alignment with the DTA Policy and other relevant policies and legislation.

-Staff training on AI is a central consideration of the governance and oversight protocols being developed.
-Training will be rolled out throughout the year to support staff participating in the AI trials and to build AI capability across our workforce.
+These initiatives are being undertaken with appropriate governance and oversight arrangements in place.
+Staff training on AI is a central consideration of these governance and oversight protocols.
+Training will be rolled out throughout the year to support staff participating in the AI initiatives and to build AI capability across our workforce.
 This includes leveraging resources and learning opportunities provided through the GovAI program.

 We have appointed our Chief Information Officer (CIO) as our Accountable Official.
 This is consistent with the DTA Policy.
 The CIO is responsible for implementation of the DTA Policy and for leading on matters of AI within our department.